WELS Chaplain Certificate Program

 V. Accountability

-As opportunities arise, WELS chaplains will state their denominational affiliation, professional qualifications, affiliations, or certifications with honesty and integrity.
+As opportunities arise, WELS chaplains will state their denominational affiliation, as well as professional qualifications, affiliations, or certifications with honesty and integrity.

-Accountability will include meeting the established standards for certification by the WELS Chaplain Certification Committee, including ongoing education and training.
+Accountability will include meeting the standards established for certification by the WELS Chaplain Certificate Program Committee, including ongoing education and training.

-WELS chaplains will provide the appropriate agencies prompt notice of any complaint of unethical conduct made against them in any professional organization’s forum.
-Chaplains will provide the appropriate agencies all information requested in regard to such complaints.
+WELS chaplains will provide to the appropriate agencies prompt notice of any complaint of unethical conduct made against them in any professional organization’s forum.
+Chaplains will provide to the appropriate agencies all information requested in regard to such complaints, while maintaining appropriate confidentiality.
+In cases of uncertainty, chaplains are advised to seek legal counsel.